Hemel Hempstead is a Town in the county of Hertfordshire.

 There are a number of villages near Hemel Hempstead including Norton, Redbourn, Anstey, Therfield, Chorleywood, Essendon, and Great Amwell.

-There are a number of lakes near Hemel Hempstead including Norton Pond, Radwell Mill Lake, and Hatfield Forest Lake.
+There are a several good lakes in the Hemel Hempstead area like Norton Pond, Radwell Mill Lake, and Hatfield Forest Lake.

-The area around Hemel Hempstead features a number of interesting towns including Hitchin, Bishop's Stortford, Royston, Welwyn Garden City, Baldock, Sawbridgeworth, and Hatfield.
+The area around Hemel Hempstead boasts some of the best towns including Hitchin, Bishop's Stortford, Royston, Welwyn Garden City, Baldock, Sawbridgeworth, and Hatfield.

 Historic Buildings to visit near Hemel Hempstead include Stotfold Watermill and Nature Reserve, Church of Saint Mary at Hitchin, Wimpole Hall, Wimpole Ruins, Hatfield House, and Rye House Gatehouse.

-Hemel Hempstead's best nearby country parks can be found at Hatfield Forest, Wimpole Estate, Stanborough Park, Pishiobury Park, and Ashridge Estate.
+There are a number of country parks near Hemel Hempstead including Hatfield Forest, Wimpole Estate, Stanborough Park, Pishiobury Park, and Ashridge Estate.

 The area around Hemel Hempstead's best bluebell woods can be found at Ashridge Estate.